alexalbuquerque87/hello-world/README.md

 # hello-world
-Hello World GitHub Guides
+Hello World GitHub Guides.
-This is a tutorial guide about making and committing changes on Github
+This is a tutorial guide about making and committing changes on Github.